OktarinTentakel/pattern-lab-basic-setup/readme.md

    - add your project's breakpoints to `ishViewportRange`
    - change options accoring to [documentation](https://patternlab.io/docs/editing-the-configuration-options/),
      but keep an eye out for comments for values you should not change
+5. Edit `app/env/defines.js`
+   - change `PROJECT_NAME` to your project's name
+   - change `PROJECT_PREFIX` to a technical prefix for your project, which will be used for constants and storage names
-5. Rework demo patterns into something representative for your project.
+6. Rework demo patterns into something representative for your project.